kailash-manasarovar/statement/docs/timeline/2024/may.md

 - He hates me.
 - Oh they're really gonna go for you, he says, when we talk about Hinduism and other things.
 - Keeping look out.
+- Hans is *always* hanging out on the path towards the rooms with one of two other men, Chinese men.
+- I see him every time I'm walking back to my room at night.

 ### Chess with the Head of IT